klausbreyer/v01.io/content/pages/consulting/index.md

 ### 2016 – 2019 [Native Studios UG][5]: Technical Evangelist – SaaS

-I built [several iterations of a prototype][6] for the founders in 2016 and 2017 until they could convince backers and first customers with it.
+I built [several iterations of a prototype]([{{< ref "/posts/projektstudie-creace-prototyping-prozess-einer-react-native-mobile-app-von-proof-bis-release" >}}]) for the founders in 2016 and 2017 until they could convince backers and first customers with it.

 1. Afterward, I was Tech Lead for product development and Technical Evangelist to convince customers of the startup’s technology and capabilities.